ARM-software/PAF/doc/index.rst

   source operand corruption are on the top of the list

-All models are wrong (in some way), because they are abstractions of a more complex underlying reality, but they remain useful to analyze the behaviour of a piece of code under different scenarios.
-It's also worth mentioning that different models can make a program exhibit the same behaviour, or said differently, different fault models can be used to model a similar effect ; for example, in a sequence of instructions like ``CMP + BNE`` (a comparison flowwed by a conditional branch), the effect of skipping the ``BNE`` can be equally done with faulting the program status register set by the ``CMP`` instruction.
+All models are wrong (in some way), because they are abstractions of a more complex underlying reality, but they remain useful to analyze the behavior of a piece of code under different scenarios.
+It's also worth mentioning that different models can make a program exhibit the same behavior, or said differently, different fault models can be used to model a similar effect ; for example, in a sequence of instructions like ``CMP + BNE`` (a comparison flowed by a conditional branch), the effect of skipping the ``BNE`` can be equally done with faulting the program status register set by the ``CMP`` instruction.